Reno-Sparks Convention Center

 The Reno-Sparks Convention Center is a convention center in the western United States, located in Reno, Nevada.
 Opened in 1965 as Centennial Coliseum, it hosted the Big Sky Conference basketball tournament in 1983, and also hosts boxing matches.
 In 2021 the convention center will host the Legion Sports Fest, the largest fitness and bodybuilding event in the West.
+The Tommy Morrison vs. Carl Williams and George Foreman vs. Pierre Coetzer doubleheader professional boxing card was held at the Reno Sparks Convention Center on January 16, 1993.

 Southwest of the airport, its elevation at street level is approximately 4450 ft above sea level.